mco-gh/gcslock/README.md

 The reference implementation in this repo is written in Go.
 To use gcslock in a Go program, do the following:

 1. Setup a new project at the [Google APIs Console](https://console.developers.google.com) and enable the Cloud Storage API.
-1. Install the [Google Cloud SDK](https://cloud.google.com/sdk/downloads) tool and configure your project project and your OAuth credentials.
+1. Install the [Google Cloud SDK](https://cloud.google.com/sdk/downloads) tool and configure your project and your OAuth credentials.
 1. Create a bucket in which to store your lock file using the command `gsutil mb gs://your-bucket-name`.
 1. Enable object versioning in your bucket using the command `gsutil versioning set on gs://your-bucket-name`.